griquelme/tidyms/docs/peak-picking.rst

     level is :math:`\sigma = 0.5 S_{y}`.
 Else decrease :math:`p` by 10 and go
     back to step 3.

-The noise estimation is clearly biased if we don't completely remove the contribution from :math:`s`, but it gives a good enough approximation to remove noisy peaks.
+If the contribution from :math:`s` is not completely removed, the noise estimation will be biased.
+Despite this, this method gives a good enough approximation of the noise level that can be used to remove noisy peaks.

 Baseline  estimation
 --------------------